timholy/SnoopCompile.jl/docs/src/bot.md

-  os = ["linux", "windows", "macos"],  # operating systems for which to precompile version = [v"1.4.2", v"1.3.1"],      # supported Julia versions blacklist = ["SqEuclidean"],         # exclude functions (by name) that would be problematic if precompiled exhaustive = false,                  # do not remove statements that fail to eval )
+  os = ["linux", "windows", "macos"],  # operating systems for which to precompile version = [v"1.4.2", v"1.3.1"],      # supported Julia versions blacklist = ["SqEuclidean"],         # exclude functions (by name) that would be problematic if precompiled check_eval = false,                  # do not remove statements that fail to eval )

 snoop_bot(